Posts

 That’s why NoaNet is hosting these upcoming FREE “Road to Broadband” virtual workshops for communities on Nov.
 30 and Dec.
 16. There will be practical conversations to learn from communities and organizations that have been there.

+Do like COS Systems!
 Join NoaNet for Broadband 101 if you want to grasp the basics- or stick with the workshop for both afternoons to get a solid understanding of the considerations of taking on a community telecommunications project in this step-by-step virtual workshop.

 Speakers will include: